 - Base-Breaking Character: Gladys.
 To some, she is a rather detestable character, whose selfishness, nastiness towards the other female staff and having Spike and Ted dumping priase on her at every chance they get, nudge her into Jerk Sue territory.
-On the other hand, to some, her sensitivity and misfortune of being in love with men who have little to no interest in her make her a sympathetic Jerkass Woobie.
+On the other hand, to some, her sensitivity and misfortune of being in love with a man who has little to no interest in her make her a sympathetic Jerkass Woobie.

 - Ensemble Dark Horse: Peggy.
 The audience adores her.
 Su Pollard gets more applause and cheers from the audience than the rest of the cast put together.

 - Fridge Brilliance: Maybe the reason Clive can't take anything seriously is due to all the horror he saw in World War II?
-You don't get to be a Squadron Leader by shuffling paper at a supply depot in Sidcup, so he would have seen a lot of horrific things.
+You don't get to be a Squadron Leader and earn a DFC by shuffling paper at a supply depot in Sidcup, so he may have seen a lot of horrific things.

 - Jerkass Woobie: Pretty much a show full of them, nearly every bitter and unpleasant character has a reason behind their actions.

 - Ted is immoral, dishonest and greedy, but he is a lowly comic who never made it to the big time, who's desperate to move up in his career, knowing any window for advancement is rapidly closing.
 He's been on camp for twenty years by this point and knows he's not a young man anymore.
 All his efforts to move up end badly.
 And to top it off his marriage fell apart a long time ago, but he's still giving out alimony.